How to Make a Promotional Video for Your Company: 7 Steps

 Types of promotional business videos include…

-- Videos that offer an insight into company culture
+- Informational videos that offer an insight into your company culture

 - Videos that showcase a new product range or service